-6. We want to do an all day elopement but don’t really want to hike.
-WHAT will we do with all that time?
+6. We love the idea of an all day elopement but don't really want to hike.
+What will we do with all that time?!

 Oh man, there are SO many things you can do!
 From mini-road trips through beautiful places to train rides and hot air balloons to dog sled rides to brewery visits and epic picnics the list of things you can do is endless!
 Want to get out to somewhere truly wild but don’t want to hike?
 Rent a Jeep or ATV and let it do the work for you.
 Take the Durango-Silverton Railroad out to Chicago Basin and get married surrounded by 14ers and mountain goats.
 THe possibilities for adventure are endless – even if you’d rather not break a sweat.

-7. Why are elopement photographers kind of expensive when it’s just the two of us who will be there?
+7. Why are elopement photographers so expensive when it's just the two of us there?